 Michael Rowland, tenor

 Michael has been singing in choirs since he was a boy.
-Whilst he has no formal training, his love of music, in particular choral music, has motivated him to form part of choral groups in Toronto.
-This is Michael’s 30th season with Exultate.
+While he has no formal training, his love of music, in particular choral music, has motivated him to form part of several choral groups in Toronto.
 When he is not singing, Michael is retired and is enjoying life with his family and friends.
-He enjoys working out at Goodlife, volunteering as a parishioner at St. Thomas’s, and following the Raptors and basketball in general with sometimes overly fervent interest.
+He enjoys trying to stay fit, volunteering as a parishioner at St. Thomas’s, and following the Raptors and basketball in general with sometimes overly fervent interest.

 Duncan Stuart, tenor